 Sometimes if I’ve had a busy or stressful day, going for an evening run can really help clear my mind.
 Some days I can think about everything and others absolutely nothing.
 All that matters is it’s just me.
 There are no distractions and no one else to get in the way of my thoughts.

 And the thing I love most about running?
 It’s got to be the views.
-From sunrises to sunsets, and everything in between, running gives me the time to appreciate my surroundings and the beautiful sites that are quite often taken for granted and missed in the chaos of life.”
+From sunrises to sunsets, and everything in between, running gives me the time to appreciate my surroundings.
+As well as this, I appreciate the beautiful sites that are often missed in the chaos of life.”

 Jon Hall – Digital Marketing Executive at Host